asmaaa970/First-SQL-Project-/README.md

 FROM retail_sales
 WHERE sale_date = '2022-11-05'
 ```
-2.**Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:**
+2.**retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:**
 ``` sql
 SELECT *
 	FROM retailsales